gilzim/fibn/README.md

 ### Src Folder Structure

 This code is a fork from the code for "FiLM: Visual Reasoning with a General Conditioning Layer" available [here](https://github.com/ethanjperez/film).
-The src folder contains 3 folders and 2 file for setup

 #### environment & requirements
 Both environment.yml and requirements.txt are used during the setup to prepare the virtual environment for the code